VendavalSC/archbook/README.md

 ```bash
 cd; curl -LO mrchromebox.tech/firmware-util.sh && sudo bash firmware-util.sh
 ```
-Choose the second option (CAUTION: THIS MIGHT BRICK YOUR DEVICE, DO AT YOUR OWN RISK) If its not available, sorry, you cannot install Arch Linux as your chromebook isnt compatible with custom UEFI.
-Follow the instructions of the script.
+Choose the second option (CAUTION: THIS MIGHT BRICK YOUR DEVICE, DO AT YOUR OWN RISK) \n If its not available, sorry, you cannot install Arch Linux as your chromebook isnt compatible with custom UEFI. \n Follow the instructions of the script.

 ## Booting into the custom UEFI